-These flourless monster cookie bars are packed with oats, all-natural peanut butter, m&ms, and chocolate chips, making them the perfect sweet treat.
+These flourless monster cookie bars are made with oats, all-natural peanut butter, M&M’s, and chocolate chips, making them the perfect sweet treat.
 Enjoy!

 What are Monster Cookie Bars?